elizabethmcd/BLAST-DAGMan/README.md

 `blast-all.sh` performs BLAST all-v-all

-`combine-cat.sh` concatenates the BLAST all-v-all results into one giant file for further analyses, such as MCL that I will reference in another folder since I either have to do that on my local computer or the CCI VMs.
-Currently this script also filtes the blast results for MCL results.
+`combine-cat.sh` concatenates the BLAST all-v-all results into one giant file for further analyses.
 It also moves the results to a separate directory so you don't have to fish through the giant directory of BLAST databases and comparisons for your result files.
 So make that directory ahead of time.

 ## References: